-In 2022, the Compensation Committee approved the following grants of options to purchase our ordinary shares and restricted stock units to our named executive officers.
+In 2023, the Compensation Committee approved the following grants of options to purchase our ordinary shares and restricted stock units to our named executive officers.

-Executive Share Option Grant Restricted stock units (#
+Share Option Grant Restricted stock units Performance Stock units

-Executive (# shares) shares)
+Executive (# shares) (# shares) (# shares)

-Elizabeth Barrett 150,000
+Elizabeth Barrett 125,000 75,000 100,000

-Don Kim 20,000 10,000
+Mark P. Schoenberg 30,000 45,000 -

-Jason Smith 30,000 7,500
+Jason Smith 40,000 30,000 -

-All options granted to our named executive officers above vest in equal annual installments over three years from the vesting commencement date.
+All options and restricted stock units granted to our named executive officers above vest in equal annual installments over three years from the vesting commencement date.
+Performance stock units vest based on receipt of U.S. regulatory approval for our lead product candidate UGN-102.
 The annual equity grants to our named executive officers are evaluated and approved by the Compensation Committee in the context of each named executive officer's total compensation and take into account the market data provided by compensation consultants in addition to the individual officer's responsibilities and performance.
 The Compensation Committee also takes into account the recommendations of the Chief Executive Officer with respect to appropriate grants and any particular individual circumstances.